BrianBock/ENPM661-Project-5/README.md

 ## Setup
 1. Run the following command in the terminal: python autopilot.py

+## TODO
+Fix nearest neighbor function where it sometimes doesn't pick the closest node.

 ## Demo
 The simulation was run using the following user inputs:
 Robot Clearance: 0.1